team914/autolib/README.md

 AutoLib is a Pros C++ Library based off of OkapiLib for Advanced Vex Autonomous Programming.

-*Notice: AutoLib Version 1 beta is coming out soon!
+*Notice: AutoLib v1.0.0 is coming out soon!
 And we would love your contributions!
 Find us in the contact section below.*

 ## Why AutoLib?

 ### Features:
- - PathGenerator: A simplified easy class for generating a path.
+ - PathGenerator: A simplified easy class for generating a path
- - PurePursuit: A robust path following algorithm for controlling your robot's chassis.
+ - PurePursuit: A robust path following algorithm for controlling your robot's chassis
+ - Versatile: You can use your own custom library or you can use OkapiLib to handle the motor control and odometry
  - Documentation: Great Documentation for Expert to Newbie Vex Team Programmers
- - Open Source: You can contribute to this project.
+ - Open Source: You can and should contribute to this project

 ## Docs
 We know nobody reads through the long and boring documentation in the ReadMe anyway, so head over to the documentation website: